Humidor "How To"

 How to Setup a Cigar Humidor

 So, it’s your first cigar humidor!
 Or maybe not.
-Either way, some years back we sent out email newsletters using our email marketing software to inform our customers about the correct way to set up and season a humidor.
+Either way, some years back we sent out email newsletters to inform our customers about the correct way to set up and season a humidor.
 So many of our customers have asked that we resend them these instructions that we decided to post them permanently to our site.

 This article paints a clear picture on the important role a humidor plays in maintaining your cigar collection.
 Bottom line, regardless as to whether you are a beginner cigar smoker or an avid cigar aficionado a good cigar humidor is necessary to effectively maintain the freshness of your cigars.